 One entity, Call2Recycle, has registered as a BSO under the District’s battery stewardship law.

 Carin Stuart at [email protected] or (678) 218-4593.

 The BSO must submit an annual registration form each year by January 1.

-The BSO must also follow other applicable requirements in the law, including developing and submitting a battery stewardship plan.
-A proposed plan must be submitted by January 1, 2023.
+The BSO must also follow other applicable requirements in the law, including developing and submitting a proposed battery stewardship plan and implementing the plan once DOEE approves it.

 The public comments DOEE received can be downloaded at the links below:

 If you have any questions after reviewing the material above, including the FAQ, please email [email protected].